kni-neu/website-6120/_homeworks/homework-1.md

 #### submission instructions
 -----

 Commit all your materials to your repository, and submit via [Gradescope](https://www.gradescope.com/courses/494275).
 There, you will upload your PDF and provide the link to your repository, which should have all the code that you used to generate your solutions.
+You will also enter in your functions for testing.

 <br><br><br>
 <hr style="border:2px solid gray">
 #### project checkpoint
 -----

 Each week, there will be a checkpoint for you project so that you are on track to turn in the project at the end of the semester.
-This week
+In your homework this week, you will

-* Start surveying the available data (preferably *outside* of Kaggle).
+* start surveying the available data (preferably *outside* of Kaggle).
+List three interesting datasets here.
-* Start introducing yourself to your classmates and seeing whether or not you'd like to form a team
+* start introducing yourself to your classmates and seeing whether or not you'd like to form a team.
+List the names of three classmates that you've met.